Skip to content

 Reduce CPU usage with sleep calls rather than busy wait

-For matching the expected task periods, the temperatureTask(), displayTask1() and displayTask2() methods of the BikeSystem class have implemented a busy wait mechanism.
-With this mechanism, the CPU is busy while waiting for a given time to elapse.
-This causes a CPU usage that is higher than it should be.
-This can be improved by replacing the busy wait implementation by calls to the ThisThread::sleep_for() method.
-The parameter passed to the method should be the remaining time to be spend in the method specified as std::chrono::milliseconds.
+To match the expected task periods, the TaskManager::simulateComputationTime() method implements a busy wait mechanism.
+With this mechanism, the CPU remains active while waiting for a given time to elapse.
+This results in higher-than-necessary CPU usage.
+This can be improved by replacing the busy wait implementation with calls to the zpp_lib::ThisThread::sleep_for()method.
+The parameter passed to the method should specify the remaining time to be spent in the method specified as std::chrono::milliseconds.

 Question 2